 - The Tivoli Theater, a former movie palace that now houses live theater (GALA Hispanic Theatre) and retail

-- The Mexican Cultural Institute, a beautiful mansion with magnificent murals that was once an embassy building and now hosts art and culture exhibits
+- The Mexican Cultural Institute, a beautiful mansion with magnificent murals that belongs to the Embassy of Mexico and hosts art and culture exhibits

 - The Josephine Butler Parks Center, a hilltop mansion that began life as an embassy and has now become a community center